-Change destination data source to Source control, click the Edit button, and set up the source control login credentials:
+Change destination data source to Source control, click the Setup button, and set up the source control login credentials:

 Learn more about Setting up source control wizard.
-Also, if you want to compare a specific source control label, find out more about How to work with SQL database source control labels.
+Also, if there is a need to compare a specific source control label, find out more about How to work with SQL database source control labels.